Canadian Tax Deadlines For The Self-Employed

 Note 3

-There are three installment options to choose from.
-Choose the one that lets you pay the least amount in installments.
-CCPC may be eligible for quarterly installments if criteria are met ... one of which is a perfect compliance history.
+Choose the option that lets you pay the least amount in installments.
+A CCPC may be eligible for quarterly installments if criteria are met ... one of which is a perfect compliance history.
 Another reason to start the way you mean to go on and establish good compliance habits.
 Make it a part of who you are.

 The Toronto tax firm Rotfleisch & Samulovitch Professional Corporation's website, TaxPage.com, has excellent information on Director Liability for Unpaid Taxes.